shays10/jvmworkshop23/MoneyTransfer/README.md

 In your terminal navigate to `MoneyTransfer`, execute `./compile.sh` and `./run.sh`.
 (Compiling might take 2-3 minutes..).

 Your app is now running but never completes.
+Let's keep it running and investigate.

 ## :mag_right: Gathering evidence